parap/todo/Readme.md

 - add "monthly tasks only" mode - display all monthly tasks

+- when adding new subitem, move focus there

+- add placeholders for subitem fields

 =============== FIX BUGS =================

 - dynamically change legend in dependence from language selected